-You Should Avoid These Metals for First Body Piercings
+Avoid These Metals for Your First Body Piercings

 Lead should never be used in body piercings.
-It is because it poses a risk of lead poisoning.
+Using this metal means running the risk of lead poisoning and in extreme cases, even death.
 Because lead is a neurotoxin, it is particularly dangerous for young children.

 A significant amount of costume jewelry has been found to contain lead.
-Also, many pewter alloys contain lead, so it is not recommended for piercings either.
-Tin also often contains trace amounts of lead.
+Lead-carrying metals to avoid for piercings are pewter and tin.

 Metals That Cause Reactions and Irritations

 Many metals aren't recommended for initial body piercings because they often cause skin irritation and allergic reactions.
-Among these metals are brass and bronze, the alloys of both vary widely and may cause irritations or negative reactions.
+Among these metals are brass and bronze.
+The alloys of both vary widely and may cause negative reactions.

 Metals That Don't Mix With Body Fluids